rickyricky787/AnimeScoreScraper/README.md

 # Anime Score Scrapper
-Scrapes anime scores from MyAnimeList, Anime Planet, and AniList
+Scrapes anime scores from MyAnimeList, Anime Planet, and AniList using BeautifulSoup